vellucci/Tetris-Clone/README.md

 # Tetris-Clone
 Quick and simple tetris clone I made.
 I Made this as a learning experience because the theory behind the game was something I have never done before.
+I made this with SFML and C++.